ihr-it-projekt/DayZModsInfo/TBZombieEvents/Readme.md

             ],
             "neededItemsToEnter": [
                 {
-                    "name": "MotoHelmet_Red", // Name of the item "position": "Head", // Position of the item "healthDecrease": 5.0 // Health decrease
+                    "name": "MotoHelmet_Red", // Item class name required to enter "position": "Head", // Slot where the item must be equipped "healthDecrease": 5.0 // Health decrease per tick if not equipped },
-                },
                 {
                     "name": "MountainBag_Green",